 If the foreigner wishes to move on within the EU, a visa is not required in almost all EU countries.
 The application can be made in Germany.
 In Germany, the application must be submitted within one month after entering Germany.

 Is there a priority check?
 Are members of the German labour market given preferential treatment?

 Priority check means that it is checked whether German employees are eligible to fill the job.
 Such a priority check is not carried out if the salary limits are reached.
 However, an examination of the working conditions is carried out.

 If a salary of at least € 39,624 is reached, a priority check for non-deficit jobs will take place so that a Blue Card can be issued.

 Can family members of Blue Card holders work in Germany without restriction?

-Family members of holders may work in Germany without restriction and without a waiting period.
+Family members of EU Blue Card holders may work in Germany without restriction and without a waiting period.

 Do spouses have to have German language skills before entering Germany?

 The subsequent immigration of spouses is not dependent on proof of German language skills or other integration measures.
 Even basic German language skills are not required for the spouse.